rodneystrong/jsintro/CHEATSHEET.md

 #### Declaring a named function

+A function declaration often includes a function name.

     function myFunction() {
       // ...
     }

+The name is optional.
+If the name is omitted, it is an "anonymous" function (see next example).

 #### Assigning a function to a variable

+In Javascript, a *function* is a first-class variable.

     var myFunction = function() {
       // ...